brickpop/flutter-rust-ffi/README.md

 In our case, it will append `char *rust_greeting(const char *to);` and `void rust_cstr_free(char *s);`

 NOTE: By default, XCode will skip bundling the `libexample.a` library if it detects that it is not being used.
-To force its inclusion, add a dummy method in `SwiftMylibPlugin.m` that uses at least one of the native functions:
+To force its inclusion, add a dummy method in `SwiftMylibPlugin.swift` that uses at least one of the native functions:

 ```kotlin
 ...